saurabhyadav1985/QuoteService/README.md

 4. **API Endpoints**

-### Create a Quote

    Refer quotes.http file in the project for sample request and response.
 Update with base64 encoded string for user and admin authentication.

 5. **Stop and clean app**
    ```sh